unmeshvrije/ecai2020/README.md

 3. Models : This folder contains pickled objects for SVM classifier for all datasets.

-LUBM(1K), DBpedia and Claros datasets can be downloaded or generated as described in the reference paper here https://www.academia.edu/15194149/WebPIE_a_web-scale_parallel_inference_engine
+4. triples : This folder contains freebase and yago triples in the zip format.
+LUBM(1K), DBpedia and Claros datasets can be downloaded or generated as described in the reference paper [here] (https://www.academia.edu/15194149/WebPIE_a_web-scale_parallel_inference_engine)